Many or all companies we feature compensate us. Compensation and editorial

 What is the income cutoff for financial aid?

-To determine how much of each aid type (need-based vs. non-need-based) you receive, colleges follow this process:
+To determine how much of each aid type (need-based vs. non-need-based) you’re eligible for, colleges follow this process:

 An infographic showing the process used by schools to determine a prospective students aid distribution